- Opinion

 Alon, who won the BRITs Critics' Choice Award, was not alone in their protest.

-Olivia Dean stated "free Palestine" during an acceptance speech, but her statement was muted by ITV.
-Dean took home four awards on Saturday, including Artist of the Year and Album of the Year for The Art of Loving.
+Described as UK pop's newest megastar, Olivia Dean gave a call-out to "free Palestine" during an acceptance speech, but her statement was muted by ITV.
+One of the hottest properties in the business, Dean took home a whopping four awards on Saturday, including Artist of the Year and Album of the Year for her second LP The Art of Loving – a global smash hit, which hit No.1 in the UK, Ireland, Australia and New Zealand, among other territories, and No.3 in the US.

-In his acceptance speech for International Group of the Year, Geese drummer Max Bassin kept his remarks short, saying, "Free Palestine, fuck ICE."
+In his acceptance speech for International Group of the Year, Geese drummer Max Bassin kept his remarks short and to the point, saying, "Free Palestine, fuck ICE."

-On the red carpet, the rise of right-wing politics was a talking point for many artists, including CMAT, who was nominated for International Artist of the Year.
+On the red carpet, the rise of right-wing politics was a talking point for many artists, including Irish ace CMAT, who was nominated for International Artist of the Year.

 "Everything is politics," she said.
 "But more than ever, art is politics because you don’t get to make art in a fascist state.
 Fascism is on the rise in every single country in the world."

-Before winning Group of the Year, Wolf Alice bassist Theo Ellis expressed similar views, stating, "The rise of Reform is a really bad thing that people should take very seriously."
+Before winning Group of the Year, Wolf Alice bassist Theo Ellis expressed similar views.
+"The rise of Reform is a really bad thing that people should take very seriously," he said.

 "I don’t want Reform UK to win any seats," echoed Wet Leg guitarist Joshua Omead Mobaraki.

-Wet Leg frontwoman Rhian Teasdale expressed disdain for the separation of art and politics: "I think that to be apolitical is political."
+Wet Leg frontwoman Rhian Teasdale expressed disdain for idea that you can separate art and politics.
+"I think that to be apolitical is political," she said.

 RELATED